Start Your Career In Aircraft Maintenance Engineering

-Aircraft Engineers are employed throughout the aviation industry.
+Aircraft Maintenance Engineers (AMEs) are employed throughout the aviation industry.
 They are responsible for many types of aircraft.
-Engineers inspect, maintain, modify and repair airframes, engines and avionics.
-There is also a large amount of sheet metal repairs and corrosion removal on airframes during hangar visits.
+Engineers inspect, maintain, modify and repair air frames, engines and avionics.
+There is also a large amount of sheet metal repairs and corrosion removal on air frames during hangar visits.
 The aviation industry is regulated in Europe by the European Aviation Safety Agency (EASA), in America by the Federal Aviation Administration (FAA) and in Ireland, by the Irish Aviation Authority (IAA).

-The course covers engineering plus an introduction to avionics, aircraft structures, jet engines and systems.
-On finishing this course, apprentices are awarded the National Craft Certificate by Quality Qualifications Ireland and an Aircraft Maintenance Engineers Licence by the Irish Aviation Authority.
+The programme covers Engineering plus an Introduction to Avionics, Aircraft Structures, Jet Engines and Systems.
+On finishing this programme, Apprentices are awarded the National Craft Certificate by Quality Qualifications Ireland and an Aircraft Maintenance Engineers Licence by the Irish Aviation Authority.

 Note: The Aircraft Maintenance Engineers Licence is the aviation maintenance industry’s basic qualification, which recognises the holder as a qualified Aircraft Maintenance Engineer.
 This licence is recognised internationally.

 Our qualified Trainers and Assessors use proven training methods and goals with each student.
 We believe that quality speaks for itself, whether it is in Aircraft Maintenance or in training our staff.
 The high quality of our service is recognised throughout the industry.